gomorpheus/morpheus-docs/integration_guides/azure_stack.rst

 * Pricing Sync with markup options
 * Cost Estimator

-Combine these features with public Azure and {morpheus} can provide a single pane of glass and self service portal for managing instances scattered across both Azure offerings.
+Combine these features with public Azure and |morpheus| can provide a single pane of glass and self service portal for managing instances scattered across both Azure offerings.

 Requirements
 ------------